javier-maroto/optML_miniproject/README.md

 Technical:
 - [x] Organize nitebooks and remove code from them
 - [x] Add git LFS support so results can be reproduced

-Todo:
-- [ ] Clean-up the code and notebooks with quick overview of performance, leave only the neccessary ones
-- [ ] 3 notebooks left to comment: exploration, projections(now dimensionality reduction), scatter end points
-- [ ] main.py contains only best performing setup, put current code inside package

 ## Loss Variation